gravitational/teleport/docs/4.4/preview/teleport-application-access.md

 **Example Teleport Application Usage**

-This diagram shows Teleport Deployed into the AWS, Teleport Application Access is now providing access Jenkins and an internal dashboard.
-Another Teleport Application Service is running in another Data Center and dials back to the Teleport Cluster.
+This diagram shows Teleport deployed into an AWS VPC.
+Teleport Application Access is now providing access to Jenkins and an internal dashboard.
+Another Teleport Application Service is running in another datacenter and dials back to the Teleport cluster.
 This enables users to access that other dashboard.
 ![Example App Access Usage](/img/aap.svg)

-_Want to see a demo of AAP in action.
+_Want to see a demo of AAP in action?
 [Click here](#view-applications-in-teleport)_
 ## Teleport Setup

-Teleport Application Access requires two processes to be ran.
-One is the dedicated Teleport Bastion host and the other App Service will proxy the applications.
-The App service can be ran on the host of the app or it can be put in front of it.
+Teleport Application Access requires two processes to be run.
+One is the dedicated Teleport bastion host (auth/proxy service) and the other App service will proxy the applications.
+The App service can be run on the host of the app, or it can be put in front of it.

 ### Install Teleport

 !!! danger

-    This is currently a very early alpha build of Teleport 5.0. s**DO NOT USE FOR PRODUCTION**
+    This is currently a very early alpha build of Teleport 5.0. **DO NOT USE FOR PRODUCTION**

 Download Teleport Community Version